zeus-fyi/zeus/zeus/iris_programmable_proxy/USERS_GUIDE.md

        POST: https://avalanche-avalanche-mainnet.sandbox.quiknode.net/2f568e4df78544629ce9af64bbe3cef9145895f5/ext/bc/P

- 6. The proxy will return the response from the node to you.
+ 6. The proxy will return the response from the route to you.

- 7. The proxy will return the response headers from the node to you.
+ 7. The proxy will return the response headers from the route to you.

     Additionally, Iris will return a response header: "X-Selected-Route" with the value of the route that was used for the request.